evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 ## Performance

 The BYD Han has a maximum power of 380KW (517hp).
 The total torque is 700nm.
-The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,9 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging